Arctic and Northern Policy Framework International chapter

 For Canada, the Arctic Council is the pre-eminent forum for Arctic cooperation.
 Established in 1996 in Ottawa, the Council brings together Arctic states, Indigenous peoples and observers to address sustainable development and environmental protection of the Arctic, issues of importance to Northerners.
 The Council is especially notable for the inclusion of Indigenous peoples' organizations that sit at the table alongside Arctic states to participate in discussions.
 This arrangement has been crucial to the Arctic Council's success, as it ensures Indigenous voices are heard and reflected in Arctic Council deliberations and decisions.

 The Arctic Council's work has led to the development of other forums that examine specific issues, such as coordinated response to emergencies at sea through the Arctic Coast Guard Forum; economic development through the Arctic Economic Council; and circumpolar education and research through the University of the Arctic (UArctic).
-Other multilateral institutions that are important to Canada include a number of United Nations organizations that make decisions affecting the Arctic on a wide range of issues including climate change, shipping and contaminants.
+Other multilateral institutions that are important to Canada include a number of United Nations (UN) organizations that make decisions affecting the Arctic on a wide range of issues including climate change, shipping and contaminants.

 An extensive international legal framework applies to the Arctic Ocean.
 The law of the sea, including the UN Convention on the Law of the Sea (UNCLOS), sets out states' rights, jurisdiction and obligations in various maritime zones, the delineation of the outer limits of the continental shelf, navigation, managing natural resources, the protection of the marine environment and other uses of the sea.

-Canada is one of five Arctic Ocean Coastal States (A5); the others are Kingdom of Denmark, Norway, Russia and the United States.
+Canada is one of 5 Arctic Ocean Coastal States (A5); the others are Kingdom of Denmark, Norway, Russia and the United States.
 The A5 have a clear interest in decision-making related to the management of the Arctic Ocean.

 There are an increasing number of legally binding treaties on a wide range of Arctic-specific issues.
-The Arctic Council has provided a forum for the negotiation of three important legally binding treaties on scientific cooperation, oil spill preparedness and response, and search and rescue.
+The Arctic Council has provided a forum for the negotiation of 3 important legally binding treaties on scientific cooperation, oil spill preparedness and response, and search and rescue.
 Treaties have also been negotiated outside the auspices of the Arctic Council on issues such as fisheries, polar bear and caribou management, to name only a few.

 While Canada has a long history of bilateral cooperation with Arctic states to address Arctic-related issues, cooperation with non-Arctic states is a new but growing area of cooperation.
 Thirteen non-Arctic states from Europe and Asia have been admitted as accredited observers to the Arctic Council.
 Many of these states have developed their own Arctic policies and strategies and are looking to increase their engagement in the region.

 International cooperation in the Arctic, as in other regions of the world, is guided by the UN's 2030 Agenda for Sustainable Development.
-The 2030 Agenda is a people-centred global framework focussing on 17 sustainable development goals (SDGs) that balance the social, economic and environmental dimensions of sustainable development and integrate peace, governance and justice elements.
+The 2030 Agenda is a people-centred global framework focusing on 17 sustainable development goals (SDGs) that balance the social, economic and environmental dimensions of sustainable development and integrate peace, governance and justice elements.
 The SDGs are universal in nature, meaning that Canada has committed to implementing them at home and abroad.

 Challenges and opportunities